terodox/terodox.tech/content/posts/2019-08-19--testing-moment-with-jest/index.md

 ## TL;DR Use jest.mock and monkey patch your way to functional

 The quick and dirty is that we can spy on any method returned from the moment function by creating a fake version that has the methods we need spied, then mapping all of the real properties back onto our fake method.
-The nuance to this is interesting and discusses in depth below.
+The nuance to this is interesting and discussed in depth below.

 ```javascript
 jest.mock('moment', () => {